omeritas/omeritas.github.io/_posts/2024-05-20-rhca-and-cka-cks-in-1-year.md

 In this blog I will explain why I chose these certifications and evaluate if the time and effort spent were worthwhile.

-# Why I chose these certifications
+# Why I Chose These Certifications
 I wanted to specialize in Kubernetes and had an interest in Linux and Ansible.
 There are two primary organizations that offer industry-recognized certifications in these subjects: Red Hat and CNCF (Cloud Native Computing Foundation).

 Not only were they industry-recognized, but they had 100% hands-on exams.
 I like practical exams.
 You get hands-on experience and have to prove that you know the material with a few hours time.
 For this reason they're also harder to obtain.
 A former Red Hat employee told me that the entry-level certification of Red Hat, RHCSA, has a success rate of 40% for the first attempt and 70% for the second attempt.
 Despite the exam being 3 hours long, most people struggle to finish the exam within 3 hours during the first attempt.
 I was lucky to pass the first time.